Is It Worth It? Taxpayers, Officials Weigh In On Cost Of Recall Election

 “If the state isn’t going to be ponying up a lot of the cost, State and local governments could really take a hit they cannot afford,” he explained.
 “It is a really, really uphill battle for a republican candidate to win a statewide race no matter what the electoral context,” said Hale.

-The estimated cost does not reflect the secretary of state’s cost for the special election.MORE NEWS: State Pledges To Pay $215 Million Recall Election Pricetag
+The estimated cost does not reflect the secretary of state’s cost for the special election.MORE NEWS: Homicide In Lake Tahoe Basin Leaves Sheriff’s Department Without Answers

 According to Heatlie, preliminary numbers show only 36 people from 45 of the 58 counties in the state have receded their signatures for the recall election.